 When a scheduled game is forfeited before it begins, it is recorded as "No Contest."
 Neither team is credited with a win or loss, regardless of the reason why the game was forfeited.
 If a game is forfeited during play, the statistics only count if at least 70 minutes have been completed.
 If a game in progress is declared a forfeit win to one of the teams by the game officials and the game has not progressed to a reasonable point of conclusion (70 minutes), then the official game score shall be 1-0.
 The team's won-lost record shall include the forfeit, but the statistics are voided as a result of 70 minutes not being played; all averages shall be computed without the inclusion of the forfeited contest.
-All statistics count if the game is forfeited after the game has concluded, and the team that won the game on the field still gets the victory, while the team that lost on the field still gets the loss.
+All statistics count if the game on the field still gets the victory, while the team that lost on the field still gets the loss.
 Only when forfeits are declared by the NCAA Committee on Infractions will the official record for the schools be reversed.
 Any forfeited games that are not declared by the Committee on Infractions do not alter any NCAA statistics and/or records.
 It is suggested that schools and conferences denote such games by using an asterisk and a footnote.